2014 Asian Games opening ceremony

 The 2014 Asian Games opening ceremony was held on Friday, 19 September 2014 at the newly built Incheon Asiad Main Stadium.
 It began at 7:18 pm and ended at 10:20 pm Korea Standard Time (UTC+9).
 It was directed by two renowned Korean film directors: Im Kwon-taek who directed famous films such as Chunhyang (2000) and Sopyonje (1993) and Jang Jin who directed The Front Line (2011).
-Entertainer Kim Seong-ju and KBS emcee Yun Su-yeong were the hosts and thr voice overs of the ceremony.
+Entertainer Kim Seong-ju and KBS emcee Yun Su-yeong were the hosts and the voice overs of the ceremony.
 The music of the ceremony's artistic performance was performed by Incheon Philharmonic Orchestra.

 Proceedings

 Countdown

-A countdown footage was shown with a Pop-up book featuring sceneries of the 45 participating nations of the Asian Games.
-Fireworks released all over the stadium, forming the words: "Welcome", marking the beginning of the ceremony.
+A countdown footage was shown on the stadium scoreboard with a Pop-up book featuring sceneries of the 45 participating nations of the Asian Games.
+Aerial fireworks released all over the stadium, forming the numbers "5, 4, 3, 2, 1" during the last five counts of the countdown and words: "Welcome" to marking the beginning of the ceremony.
 This was followed by a video of the mayor of Incheon, Yoo Jeong-bok introducing his city to the audiences.

 Prelude

 The ceremony started with a few introductory performances.
-The first one, featuring a little girl named Kim Min rolling a hoop across the main stadium to actor Jang Dong-Gun who in turn gave the hoop back to her,in a act that remembered the 1988 Summer Olympics opening ceremonies,the “Hoop Boy and Girls” performances.
+The first one, featuring a little girl named Kim Min rolling a hoop across the main stadium to actor Jang Dong-Gun who in turn gave the hoop back to her, in an act that remembered the 1988 Summer Olympics opening ceremonies, the “Hoop Boy and Girls” performances.
 Kim is a young rhythmic gymnast attending Incheon Cheongil Primary School who hoped to represent Korea in the 2020 Summer Olympics.
 She was later joined by 44 other hoop-rolling children from various schools to represent the 45 participating nations of the games as well as the population of the Asian continent of 4.5 billion.
 In the second one, a few women dancers in traditional costume gathered at the center of the stage to form Cheongsachorong, a traditional Korean lantern to mark the arrival of notable guests including Park Geun-hye, then the President of South Korea.
 The third performance featured soprano Sumi Jo who sang "The Song of the Asiad," dedicated by poet Ko Un, along with Incheon Metropolitan Citizens Choir, a choir consisting of 919 residents of the host city symbolising the event's opening date.
 The performance was composed by Kim Youngdong, a representative composer for traditional music of Korea.
 At the end of the performance, Sumi Jo sang the Korean traditional folk song Arirang with 10-vocalist choir.
 Before the start of the main performance, a video of the 2014 Asian Games torch relay was played with British band Coldplay's single, Viva la Vida as background music.